 During molt there are a couple important practices chicken keepers can do.
 First, your chickens should have a clean chicken coop.
 Second, your chickens should be fed a high protein feed.

-Feeding a high protein feed is very important.
+Feeding a high protein feed is also very important.
 It will ensure that your chickens are getting the nutrients needed to help them through molt as quickly as possible.
-Laying hens should be getting a feed with at least 16% protein.
-Therefore, anything higher is a good choice during molt.

 I specifically feed Nutrena NatureWise Feather Fixer while my chickens are in molt and I have had great results.
 It has elevated levels of protein as well as a mix of vitamins, minerals and amino acids that help maintain healthy skin and develop strong and beautiful new feathers.

-As the winter months arrive and the days shorten, it is extremely important to provide supplemental lighting for your hens or you’re likely going to see a drastic decrease in egg production.
+As the winter months arrive and the days shorten, providing supplemental lighting for your hens is extremely important.
+If not, you’ll likely see a drastic decrease in egg production.

-Results of Adding a Light to My Coop
+Results of Adding a Light to My Chicken Coop

-For more posts on raising healthy, happy chickens check out:
+For more articles related to keeping happy and healthy chickens check out: